VinceSal/vincesal/README.md

 - 🎓 Graduated in Computer Science and enroll in the master's degree program in Machine Learning @ *University of Naples Parthenope*
 - 🎓 Graduated in 2025 from the **Apple Developer Academy** @ *University of Naples Federico II*
-- 📱 Developer passionate about mobile apps and solving real-world problems with technology

 ---